-This training presents a bird's eye view of teaching for instructors looking for a fast-start.
+This guide presents a bird's eye view of teaching for instructors looking for a fast start.
 Become familiar with the foundations of creating your course and engaging your students.

-The training is self-paced.
-Set aside six to eight hours to complete the training.
+This online course development guide offers an informal self-paced approach.
+While there is some sequencing, we encourage you to explore.
+Set aside six to eight hours to work your way through.
 We've included videos and readings to broaden your view of teaching & learning and recommendations for best teaching practice.
-Look for the downloadable worksheets and examples to help you start planning your courses too.
-Some information has been summarized, but we encourage you to click through to the original sources.
+Look for the downloadable worksheets and examples to help you start planning your courses.
+Some information has been summarized, but we encourage you to visit the sources.

 Driving Question: In what ways was your education different from that being described by the professors in this video?

 With the shift towards student-centered, or driven, learning, students must rethink and adjust their learning.
 Although our responsibilities as educators doesn't change, how we support that learning - or go about teaching - must be reconsidered.

 Education has shifted from a teacher-centered mode to a student-centered mode.
 This entails a new way of thinking about much of what we do.
 The attached table contrasts these changes through criteria such as relationships, assessment, and knowledge.